miki-saarna/restaurant-reservation-application/README.md

 This application's front-end is built on React using React-Router and React hooks and styling was added through Vanilla CSS.
 An API was created at `./front-end/src/utils/api.js`.
 This API handles all promises necessary to interact with the back-end API database.

-The application's back-end is built on Express.js, Knex.js, and PostgreSQL servers.
+The application's back-end is built on Express.js, Knex.js, and PostgreSQL servers and utilizing RESTful APIs.
 Express handles all middleware requests and responses including validation errors while Knex queries mapped to CRUDL operations interact directly with the PostgreSQL databases.
 Knex is also used to configure table migrations.

 The Express CORS package is used to provide an extra layer of security by only allowing specified domains to access the back-end API.